pivotal-cf/pivotal-ui/PAIRING_WITH_PUI.md

   - Setup a branch where you can comment out the current CSS and JS.
   - Setup a separate route/controller/view using only Pivotal UI CSS and JS includes.

-1. Download the `dist.zip` file from the latest release on the [Pivotal UI github page](https://github.com/pivotal-cf/pivotal-ui/releases/), and add the CSS and JS files to the page you are working on.
+1. Download the `build.zip` file from the latest release on the [Pivotal UI github page](https://github.com/pivotal-cf/pivotal-ui/releases/), and add the CSS and JS files to the page you are working on.